 Faisal al-Husseini was born in Baghdad on 17 July 1940, to an old patriotic Palestinian family.
-His father was Abd al-Qader al-Husseini and his mother was Wajiha al-Husseini.
-He and his wife, Najah al-Husseini, had a son, Abd al-Qader.
+His father was Abd al-Qadir al-Husseini and his mother was Wajiha al-Husseini.
+He and his wife, Najah al-Husseini, had a son, Abd al-Qadir.

 Faisal was the descendant of nationalist figures.
 In 1918 his grandfather, Musa Kazem al-Husseini, was appointed head of the Jerusalem municipality and in 1920, he was selected to act as head of the Arab executive committee that the Third Palestinian National Congress set up, a position he held until his death in 1934.
 Faisal’s father, Abd al-Qader al-Husseini, the founder and commander of the Jerusalem Jihad Army, died heroically in the Battle of al-Qastal in April 1948.